Skull Valley Indian Reservation: History

-Tribal government

-The tribe is governed by a three-person executive committee.

-A population of 31 persons resided on its territory as of the 2000 census.
-Tribal membership is 134, with 15 to 20 living on the reservation.
+Bear administrations

 The tribal chairman was Lawrence Bear until 1995, and his nephew, Leon D. Bear, served as secretary for some time in the early 1990s.
 Leon Bear was elected as chair in November 1995 and again in November 2000.
 The tribe's leadership (and secondary leadership through a soft coup) was indicted with various fraud charges, primarily stemming from Leon Bear's cronyism misappropriation of Private Fuel Storage funds.
-Leon Bear pleaded guilty to lesser charges and was required to pay $31,000 to the tribe account and $13,000 in federal taxes, and was given three years probation.
+Leon Bear pleaded guilty to lesser charges and was required to pay $31,000 to the tribe account and $13,000 in federal taxes, and was given three years' probation.
 Lawrence Bear was again the tribal chairman in 2007.

 Sammy Blackbear, an attorney, and two other tribe members were charged with similar counts of theft after a soft coup in 2001 where they withdrew over $45,000 in tribal funds and transferred over $400,000 in funds to the falsified new tribal organization (with authorization from the Henry Clayton, the non-recognized Nato Indian nation's self-described "residing judge of the First Federal District Court"), attempted to get $250,000 at a second branch, and attempted to withdraw $385,000 from another bank.
 In 2005, Sammy Blackbear pleaded guilty to the misuse of $1000 in tribal funds.

 After the Private Fuel Storage cancellation and criminal indictments, the Salt Lake Tribune described the tribe as being "in meltdown" by late 2006, with their Salt Lake development office locked and mail piling up.
 Vice Chairman Lori Bear, Lawrence Bear's daughter, resigned in August stating she was "tired of working with a 'king' and forced to sign blank checks", and the tribe voted to shut down the executive committee.
 The band failed to reach a quorum, which meant Leon Bear was still the leader, and he described himself as "chief for life at this point" to Reuters.
 Noting the lack of government, the BIA said they may step in.

 Lawrence Bear died in June 2010 while the chairman; in 2011 his daughter, Lori Bear Skiby, was elected the chairwoman.
 Lori Bear established a formal federal court system in March 2013.

 Leon Bear's father, Richard Bear, served as chairman at some point previous to 2002.